 Typically, parents take their child to their pediatrician or one of our providers at TRIA for an initial assessment and then are referred to physical therapy from there.
-Children and adults can see a physical therapist without a physician referral in the state of MN.
+Children and adults can see a physical therapist without a physician referral in the state of Minnesota.

 Although at young ages, imaging maybe appropriate to determine any issues at growth plates or other pediatric conditions need to be ruled out before beginning an intensive therapy program.

 Do TRIA physical therapists have special training in pediatrics?